Space-Eternity-3/SE3-Website/docs/DatapackInfo/GameTranslate.md

 ## Type separation

-There are two types of ID.
+There are two types of IDs.
 These are separated using jse3 hierarchy:

 ```text showLineNumbers
 Asteroids